stoporek/website/content/post/2023_04_20_Cucurbit_Grant/index.md

 date: "2023-04-20"
 image:
   focal_point: top
-title: Toporek Lab Awarded South Dakota Specialty Crop Block Grant.
+title: Toporek Lab Awarded South Dakota Specialty Crop Block Grant
 ---

 This South Dakota Specialty Crop Block Grant will be used to hire a masters student to conduct a survey of foliar cucurbit diseases in South Dakota.